semaphoreci/semaphore/docs/docs/reference/toolbox.md

 This tool clones the repository using Git.
 For performance reasons, the default behavior is to perform a [shallow clone](https://git-scm.com/docs/shallow).
 Shallow clones only include the latest commit instead of the full repository history.

 The `checkout` command takes no arguments.
-It also changes directory into the cloned repository.
+It also changes the directory into the cloned repository.
 So, for example, this would work on a Node.js project:

 ```shell title="No need to cd into the cloned repository"
 checkout